Compositr/antiscam/README.md

 A database of Scam Discord servers to help people avoid them!

 ## Contribution
-If you know how to code, thats great!
+If you know how to code, that's great!
 Feel free to open a Pull Request.

 If you don't know how to code, that's fine.
 Join the [Scam Recovery Centre](https://discord.gg/5cZxXf6wEb) and report the server.